Average

 Combined Avg = (n₁×a₁ + n₂×a₂) / (n₁ + n₂)

-When two groups of different sizes are merged and you need the overall average.
+Merge two groups of different sizes into one and compute the combined average directly.

 Effect of Adding a New Term